sunset-developer/Inside-Joke-Bot/HELP.md

 * ```$help``` - Displays help menu.

 ### Meme
-This section demonstrated how to submit triggerable memes.

 * ```$submit [trigger] [meme] (audio)```
   - ```trigger``` is a word or a phrase that comedibot looks for.